February 27, 2018

 Reduced to their simplest form, ultrasonic cleaning appliances are a loudspeaker in a tank of liquid.
 These speakers are specially designed for the creation of powerful, high-frequency sound waves.
 As simple as it may sound, this approach produces powerful results unobtainable through other cleaning methods.

 Solvent-free cleaning: In other cleaning approaches, including ones that use water, there always are remnants and contaminants left by the cleaning process.
-The gentle, yet powerful forces brought into play by ultrasonic cleaning systems, however, ensure cleaning action that comes with no remnants, an important requirement in the medical field.
+The gentle, yet powerful forces brought into play by medical ultrasonic cleaners however, ensure cleaning action that comes with no remnants, an important requirement in medical cleaning applications.

 Delicate cleaning for fragile equipment: Medical equipment can be tough in the applications that they are intended for; they can be surprisingly delicate against everyday forces, however.
 Cleaning such equipment, then, can present special challenges.
 Ultrasonic cleaning brings to bear powerful forces, but on microscopic areas.
 It ensures a blend of power and gentleness.
 Equipment does not need to be touched or handled through the cleaning process, ensuring its safety.